Olive Garden Pumpkin Cheesecake

 This post may contain affiliate links.
 Read our disclosure policy.

 Today we’re recreating a fall favorite that’s sure to warm your heart – Olive Garden’s Pumpkin Cheesecake.
-This pumpkin cheesecake, a cherished dessert that is only offered for a limited time, brings together the velvety richness of pure pumpkin puree, gingersnap cookies and smooth caramel sauce.
+This pumpkin cheesecake, a pumpkin dessert that is only offered for a limited time, brings together the pure pumpkin puree, gingersnap cookies and smooth caramel sauce.
+It’s a baked version of our pumpkin pie cream cheese dip!

 About this Olive Garden Pumpkin Cheesecake Recipe:

 We crafted this recipe after falling in love with Olive Garden’s cheesecake during the holiday season.
-Even when you were stuffed full of breadsticks, the New York style cheesecake with fall pumpkin flavor and drizzle of caramel won me over.
+Even when I’m stuffed full of breadsticks, the New York style cheesecake with pumpkin spice flavor and drizzle of caramel won me over.

-I spent time tweaking our creamy cheesecake recipe to make it an even better homemade version.
-One we could enjoy when we weren’t already full.
+I spent time tweaking our creamy cheesecake recipe to make a better-than-Olive Garden pumpkin cheesecake.

 What readers are saying: